 To view detailed billing history for this subscriber, click into the 'Purchases' tab.
 For an active subscriber to one of your recurring products, it'll look something like this:

 Click the down arrow (⌄) on the right to reveal additional details.
 From there, you have the options to cancel their subscription as well as view, resend, and refund any specific receipts as needed (denoted by arrows below):

 How can I view a list of the subscribers who are actively subscribed to my recurring product?

 You can accomplish this by creating a segment and using the same criteria as denoted in the 'Sending out your newsletter' section above.
 Here's an example of how that might look:

-That segment will automatically stay updated based on whose subscriptions are still active!
+That segment will keep itself updated based on whose subscriptions are still active!

 What if someone purchases a subscription right after I send out a paid newsletter, and I want to resend it to just them?